 - Treatment that is entirely equal to employees in full time positions.

-- Having access to amenities including a canteen to eat, recreational areas, pick and drop off ones, parking, food and drink (vending machines, etc.) and equipment.
+- Having access to amenities including a canteen, recreational areas, parking, food and drink (vending machines, etc.) and equipment.

-- Equal pay arrangements, including rates of pay, overtime, bonuses, childcare vouchers, etc.
+- Equal pay arrangements, including rates of pay, overtime and bonuses that are directly attributable to the work done.

 - Access to additional employment information within the organisation the work is being carried out.
 This must come into effect from the first day on the job (sometimes referred to as the “Day 1 Entitlement”).

-- As well as the rights that come under the Working Time Regulations (1998), the temporary worker is entitled to the same working hours and rest periods (compared to permanent employees).
+- As well as the rights that come under the Working Time Regulations (1998), the temporary worker is entitled to the same working hours and rest periods.

 What is not included for temporary workers under the AWR?